Date of last revision: 21st May 2018

 • your rights and how to exercise them

 Who are we?

 For the purposes of data protection law, the “controller” is Tutti Decor Limited, a company incorporated and registered in England and Wales under company number 07510249 and having its registered office address at Uplands House, 7 Burgess Wood Grove, Beaconsfield, HP9 1EH, United Kingdom (from now on referred to as “Tutti Decor”, or as “we” and related words such as “us” and “our”).
 Our registered VAT number is 139138896.

-As controller we are responsible for, and control the processing of, your personal data.
+As the controller, we are responsible for and control the processing of, your personal data.
 We are registered as a data controller with the Information Commissioner’s Office, which is the UK’s supervisory authority for data protection matters.